puzzle-org/configuration/README.md

 $config->overrideBy($defaultConfig)
        ->overrideBy($overrideConfig);
 ```
-You can as many as configuration instances you want in the stack.
+You can add as many as configuration instances you want in the stack.
 The last inserted is the most prioritary.